osherachamim/CI-CD-Go-Jenkins-Pipeline/README.md

 - **Jenkins**: An open-source automation server that facilitates continuous integration and continuous delivery (CI/CD).
 - **Go**: A statically typed, compiled programming language designed for simplicity and efficiency.
 - **Docker**: A platform for developing, shipping, and running applications in containers.
-- **Promethues: rometheus is an open-source systems monitoring and alerting toolkit that provides powerful querying features and flexible alerting options.
+- **Promethues**: rometheus is an open-source systems monitoring and alerting toolkit that provides powerful querying features and flexible alerting options.

 ## Setting Up Jenkins Server + Docker Engine